 Since I do monthly ScrumMaster courses, I am often asked how one becomes a ScrumMaster.
-Iβve helped place hundreds of ScrumMasters over my decade+ of working as a Certified Scrum Trainer and Agile Coach.
+Iβve helped place over a hundred ScrumMasters over my decade+ of working as a Certified Scrum Trainer and Agile Coach.
 My help isnβt fancy, I merely supply my clients with people Iβve trained when they ask.
 The alignment makes sense.

 For all the rest, Iβve received over 45 data points of individuals who have followed my guidance on how to get a job as a ScrumMaster.
 Thank you for sending me feedback!